synthenull/PyArgentis/README.md

 ## Suggested release flow

 1. Protect your application
-2. Apply external protector if your threat model requires it (`--wait-protect`)
 3. Pack with `--pack`, or ship a single file with `--only-exe`
 4. Ship only the release artifact - not your source or builder keys